ychab/wagtail_folioblog/README.md

 127.0.0.1	blog.folio.local
 ````

-Finally, you should be able to hit another site: ``curl https://demo.folio.local``
+Finally, create a new site with hostname *demo.folio.local* and you should be
+able to hit it: ``curl https://demo.folio.local``

 ### Local only